 You probably feel like the master of your own fate when it comes to spending your hard-earned cash.
-Now here's something new - before long, having health insurance will no longer be optional.
+But having health insurance is no longer optional.

-While the law behind Healthcare Reform can be complex, the main requirement that impacts most U.S. citizens is pretty straightforward: If you don’t currently have health insurance, you’ll need to get it by January 1, 2014, when the Affordable Care Act (ACA) goes into full effect, or pay a penalty that starts at 1% of income (or $95, whichever is greater) for the 2014 tax year, and go up to 2.5% of income (or $695, whichever is greater) by 2016.
+While the law behind the Affordable Care Act can be complex, the main requirement that impacts most U.S. citizens is pretty straightforward: Most people are now required to have health insurance, or pay a penalty that starts at 1% of income (or $95, whichever is greater) for the 2014 tax year, and go up to 2.5% of income (or $695, whichever is greater) by 2016.

-There’s a slew of other changes that affect new insurance plans: Insurers no longer put Lifetime limits on the dollar amount of healthcare expenses they’ll cover for essential services.
-Annual limits are being phased out, too.
+There are a slew of other changes that affect these insurance plans: Insurers no longer put Lifetime limits on the dollar amount of healthcare expenses they’ll cover for essential services.
+Annual limits have been phased out, too.
 While this may not seem significant now, it makes a huge difference should you suffer a major accident or develop a condition that requires long-term treatment.

-And every new plan must provide a core package of benefits.
+And every plan must provide a core package of benefits.
 What does this mean?
 In the past, some plans may not have offered benefits like prescription drugs or in-patient hospital care.
-Now, there’s a group of “essential benefits” in 10 categories that are part of any new plan, including hospitalization, medications, lab services (for example, if you need blood tests), and maternity care.
+Now, there’s a group of “essential benefits” that are part of any plan, including hospitalization, medications, lab services (for example, if you need blood tests), and maternity care.

-On January 1, 2014, government subsidies kick in.
-If you buy your insurance on one of the new Marketplaces and meet certain income requirements, you could get help paying your Premium with a monthly tax credit and your deductible or co-pays may be lowered.
+On January 1, 2014, government subsidies kicked in.
+If you buy your insurance on one of the Marketplaces and meet certain income requirements, you could get help paying your premium with a monthly tax credit and your deductible or co-pays may be lowered.
 Medicaid coverage is being expanded to more people by loosening income guidelines.
-In addition, people under 30 can opt to buy what’s called a “catastrophic”, or High-Deductible Health Plan (HDHP).
-The premiums are lower than they are with traditional plans and, as the name implies, the deductible is higher.
+In addition, people under 30 can opt to buy what’s called a “catastrophic” plan.
+The premiums are lower than they are with traditional plans and the deductible is generally higher.

 The goal of the law is to make health insurance more attainable for everyone.
 With health insurance, you’ll be able to get regular check-ups to stay healthy, and have help covering the costs of medical treatment when you really need it.